vpgrishkin/5_lang_frequency/README.md

 The script finds the most popular words in the text

 # Quickstart
-The example of script launch on Linux, Python 3.5 and you need default.txt or you can specify a different file name:
+The example of script launch on Linux, Python 3.5 and you need a text file:

 ```#!bash